msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 ![I did it, I could officially brag on the internet that I knew Japanese](./jlpt.png)

 Long answer - I could read basic articles, I could hold basic conversations, I could finally start to understand the world around me, I could do *almost* everything on my own without a translator.
 I could live in this Japanese world and function.
-But I still sucked, I still had to concentrate with the force of Piccolo firing a special beam cannon every time I listened to someone speak, I couldn't understand native Japanese people speaking to each other, it took me 10x longer to read something than a Japanese person.
+But I still sucked, I still had to concentrate with the force as Piccolo firing a special beam cannon every time I listened to someone speak, I couldn't understand native Japanese people speaking to each other, it took me 10x longer to read something than a Japanese person.
 This was fluent?
 Surely no one would consider this fluent?
-If I were to compare myself to a child I was about a 4-year-old in terms of listening and about a 8-year-old in terms of reading.
+If I were to compare myself to a child, I was about a 4-year-old in terms of listening and about a 8-year-old in terms of reading.
 Maybe not even that.

 ## Stage 4 - Okinawa - the final-est frontier!?!?
 (1.5 - ~2 years)